ESM — Embodied Stress Management

 FAQ

 Is this therapy or mindfulness?
 Neither.
-It’s applied embodied skill training you use during real situations.
+It’s applied embodied skill training for real-world situations.

 Will anyone see me doing it?
 No. Micromoves are designed to be discreet and usable in meetings.